The annealed spectral sample of Voronoi percolation: Introduction

-goes to $0$ as $n$ goes to $+\infty$ if $t_n n^2 \alpha_4(n)$ goes to $+\infty$ while this quantity is greater than a positive constant if $t_n n^2 \alpha_4(n)$ goes to $0$.\footnote{The quantity $n^2 \alpha_4(n)$ goes to $+\infty$ as $n$ goes to $+\infty$ polynomially fast in $n$ (see Proposition~\ref{p.4}).} \end{thm} We believe that this result also holds for the $\mu$-dynamical processes where $\mu$ is the law of a (non zero) planar Lévy process and for the dynamics considered in Theorem~\ref{t.AB}, but our methods are not quantitative enough to imply it.
+We believe that this result also holds for the $\mu$-dynamical processes where $\mu$ is the law of a (non zero) planar Lévy process and for the dynamics considered in Theorem~\ref{t.AB}, but our methods are not quantitative enough to imply it.